eckstrand/Rockafellian-Relaxation-Method/README.md

 --u_opt \
 ```

 Replace the `--solver` and `--solver_exe` arguments with the appropriate pyomo solver.
+Replace `--results_dir` with a location on your system where program artifacts (i.e. learning curves, u-value
+pickle files) will be saved.

 ## Cite
 ```